 - ½ teaspoon ground cinnamon

-- 12 ounces fresh or frozen blueberries or other berry - thaw and drain if using frozen
+- 12 ounces fresh or frozen blueberries - thaw and drain first if using frozen berries

-- ½ cup raw walnut halves - or more if you like a lot of nuts
+- ½ cup raw walnut halves, chopped - or more if you like extra crunch!

 - ½ cup raw sliced almonds